byui-cit/wdd131/src/ponder/accessibility-practice.md

 Pay attention to the purpose and context of the image.
 These may change the way a description is written and where the description is provided.
 The same image can have different alt text depending on its context.

 <!-- Add in a few examples from the POET tool? -->
-Use the [POET Training Tool](https://poet.diagramcenter.org/) to pracice when and how to write alt text.
+Use the [POET Training Tool](https://poet.diagramcenter.org/) to practice when and how to write alt text.

 ## 05 Semantic Elements
 Whenever you can, opt for the actual HTML tags that represent the content or action you're including.
 For example, instead of dressing up a div to look like a button, just use the button tag.